Let’s Talk Crate Engines

 So, which pump(s) to use?

 For the LT1 and stock LT4 engines, the Gen5 and Gen6 Camaro ZL1 or CTS-V3 fuel modules will work well.
 The Gen6 Camaro and CTS-V3 are the same part.
+For most musclecar chassis the Gen5 ZL1 – GM Genuine MU2101 is the best choice since it is significantly shorter.

-So the question becomes, what to do?
+So the question becomes, what to do for e85 and higher horsepower?

 If a true fuel module, like the GM ZL1 is desired, then two options may be considered: